scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 | apache/spark      | 159s (0.13.16)| 107s  | 1.4     |
 | scala/scala       | 65s (0.13.16) | 50s   | 1.14    |

-These numbers have been obtained in an isolated machine, measuring at the fifth hot clean-compile iteration (of all the projects and subprojects of the build without counting the tests) and with 2 gigabytes of heap for both sbt and bloop (the shell, not the nailgun integration).
+These numbers have been obtained on an isolated machine, measuring at the fifth hot clean-compile iteration (of all the projects and subprojects of the build without counting the tests) and with 2 gigabytes of heap for both sbt and bloop (the shell, not the nailgun integration).
 When benchmarking sbt, we have made sure that dependency